 You’ll be tempted, and trust me, the peer pressure is also there…

 But no matter how cool they look, it doesn’t change the fact that motorcycles are dangerous machines.
 Getting a smaller motorcycle means that you’ll have more control over it and give you a comfortable learning curve.
+Experiencing a motorcycle accident in your first few months of riding will wreck your confidence.

 18. Do not force yourself to Ride